thejsway/thejsway/README.md

   * [Environment setup](manuscript/appendix01.md)
   * [JavaScript style guide](manuscript/appendix02.md)

-## Published version
+## Other versions

 This content is also available as a [multi-format, DRM-free ebook](https://leanpub.com/thejsway), with an option to get the commented source code for all exercises and projects.
+An interactive online course is under way.

 If you like what you find here and want to support this effort, your financial contribution would be much appreciated.
 Thanks in advance!